Waymo self-driving service won't launch in 2018 as promised

 Waymo self-driving car prototype

-Waymo won't a public self-driving car service this year, the company admitted Wednesday.
+Waymo won't launch a public self-driving car service this year, the company admitted Wednesday.
 Instead, the self-driving provider will offer a small-scale service to existing volunteers that have already been screened, called Waymo One.
 The service is a step toward putting eventual autonomy.

 Waymo One will be offered only to users that the company has screened and invited.
 For months, the Google-Alphabet self-driving car subsidiary said it would launch a public ride-hailing service with its autonomous cars by the end of 2018.
 Instead, Waymo One will require invited users from its early rider program to download an app and add a credit card to pay for their rides.
 Reuters reported Wednesday that the cost for trips should rival ride-sharing companies such as Lyft and Uber.
 A 15-minute, three-mile ride will cost $7.59 compared to a $7.22 ride in a Lyft.